knull-sec/knull-sec/README.md

-# 🛡️ Penetration Testing Portfolio
+# 🛡️ About

-Hi, I'm John 👋
+Hi, I'm Harshal 👋
 I'm an aspiring penetration tester focused on **hands-on learning**, real-world attack techniques, and clear reporting.

 ## 🔹 Skills